Important changes to our appointment system

 In response to feedback that we have received from patient surveys, we have undertaken a comprehensive review of our appointment system.
 Patients told us they were waiting too long for an appointment with their GP and spending too long on the phone trying to make an appointment.

 To improve the service we provide, one of the changes we are making is to introduce a system using eConsult.

-eConsult may be completed at any time, including weekends, from any device.
+eConsult may be completed from any internet enabled device.
 It can be completed from the comfort of your own home, on a tea-break, or on the train to and from work.
 The review of the health questionnaire by a Clinician takes place during normal Surgery working hours.